datazoompuc/datazoom.saude/README.md

 The `load_hospital_beds` function specifically focuses on the **CNES - LT (Beds)** dataset, part of the National Register of Health Establishments (CNES).
-This dataset provides information on the number of available hospital beds in health establishments across Brazil.
+This dataset provides information on the number of available hospital beds in health establishments across Brazil (since Out/2005 to present).

 ------------------------------------------------------------------------